cos301-2019-se/A-Recognition/README.md

 The system is designed to integrate with existing organizational booking systems while administrators use the client to register and manage users, leaving the current booking procedures unchanged.

-Guests,or events where the registration of all attendees is deemed unnecessary, can be supplied with a One Time Pin (OTP) to allow access instead.
+Guests, or events where the registration of all attendees is deemed unnecessary, can be supplied with a One Time Pin (OTP) to allow access instead.

 ---